bartwc/SoftwareSystems/4-uml/README_and_REPORT.md

 continuously pressed and not released.
 The surgeon needs to take note that although the lifeline of the Table is relatively short, the process of the Patient undergoing continuous X-Ray radiation can be long.
 This is due to the loop being repeated without stopping when the pedal has not been released by the surgeon.
+3. The messages between Pedal Low Dose X-Ray and Pedal Mapper are made asynchronous given that there are no return messages intended.
+Likewise for the chain process to Action Logic and X-Ray Controller.

 ## Sequence Diagram for Pedal Scenario 2
 ### *Description*